astromer-science/python-library/README.md

 mode.save()
 ```
 We recomend to use the `CustomSchedule` class to control the learning rate during training.
 i.e.,
 ```
-from deepweights import CustomSchedule learning_rate = CustomSchedule(d_model)
+from astromer import CustomSchedule learning_rate = CustomSchedule(d_model)
 optimizer     = tf.keras.optimizers.Adam(learning_rate,
                                          beta_1=0.9, beta_2=0.98, epsilon=1e-9)
 model.compile(optimizer=optimizer)
 ```
 For large datasets is recommended to use Tensorflow Records ([see this tutorial to execute our data pipeline](https://github.com/astromer-science/main-code/blob/main/presentation/notebooks/create_records.ipynb))

 ## Contributing to ASTROMER 🤝
 If you train your model from scratch, you can share your pre-trained weights by submitting a Pull Request on [the weights repository](https://github.com/astromer-science/weights)